The Best Essential Oils for Sunburn

 Another floral oil to the rescue!

-While it’s not as pricey as rose, geranium still packs the delicate floral nature paired with the anti-inflammatory benefits you’d get with other floral oils.
-Geranium is antibacterial and also helps to encourage the regeneration of skin.
+While it’s not as pricey as rose, geranium still packs the delicate floral nature paired with the support for a healthy inflammatory response you’d get with other floral oils.
+Geranium is also helps to encourage the regeneration of skin.

 9. Helichrysum

-Due to its strong anti-inflammatory properties, helichrysum is a natural choice for combating sunburn.
-Also, it’s great to help slow down bleeding from a wound or a nose bleed!
+Due to its supportive and healthy inflammatory response properties, helichrysum is a natural choice for combating skin discomfort.
+Also, it’s great to help slow down bleeding from a nose bleed!

 10. Sandalwood

-The benefits of sandalwood include – you guessed it – anti-inflammatory properties to help relieve the redness and pain associated with sunburn.
+The benefits of sandalwood include – you guessed it – support for a healthy inflammatory response to help relieve the redness and skin discomfort.
 Additionally, you might be surprised to learn that sandalwood is naturally slightly cooling when applied topically to inflamed areas.

 a woman's hands